-- Review the eBus step change following 12 months of services that began on 1 August 2023 including analysing real time operational data and public feedback to inform potential adjustments and improvements to service reliability, frequency, and accessibility. - Implementation of minor network adjustments identified in the 12-month review as necessary to meet budget but strike a balance between enhancement of the network including but not limited to improving reliability, meeting capacity demands, increasing geographic coverage and supporting mode shift and considering savings from poor performing services. - Review of fare policy and concession categories and respond to the central government change in policy on Community Connect.
+- Review the eBus step change following 12 months of services that began on 1 August 2023 including analysing real time operational data and public feedback to inform potential adjustments and improvements to service reliability, frequency, and accessibility. - Implementation of minor network adjustments identified in the 12-month review as necessary to meet budget but strike a balance between enhancement of the network including but not limited to improving reliability, meeting capacity demands, increasing geographic coverage and supporting mode shift and considering savings from poor performing services - Review of fare policy and concession categories and respond to the central government change in policy on Community Connect.
 This is likely to include continuation of funding support for half price public transport concessions for Community Services Card holders and half price concessions for Total Mobility services (75% discount).
-However, Crown funding for free fares for 5-12 year olds and half price fares for 13-24 year olds on public transport will end on 30 April 2024.
+However, Crown funding for free fares for 5-12 year olds and half price fares for 13-24 year olds on public transport will end on 30 April 2024. - Respond to any central government change in policy on community connect.